2 deputies shot, suspect dead in California shooting

 KNIGHTSEN, Calif.
-(AP) — Two sheriff’s deputies were shot late Thursday night and a suspect is dead in a shooting in Contra Costa County, California, according to reports.
+(AP) — Two sheriff’s deputies were shot late Thursday night and a suspect is dead in a shooting that followed an hourslong standoff in California, according to reports.

 The shooting was reported in Knightsen, an unincorporated area about 50 miles (81 kilometers) northeast of San Francisco.